tayphill13/AWalkInThePark.Solution/README.md

 ### Running the program:
 1. In your command line terminal, type `cd Desktop` then navigate to project folder using `cd AWalkInThePark.Solution`
-2. To run the program, you'll need navigate to the project folder by entering `cd Parks`, then to compile the code enter: `dotnet restore`.
+2. To run the program, you'll need navigate to the project folder by entering `cd WalkThePark`, then to compile the code enter: `dotnet restore`.
 This will create a compiled application in the bin/ folder.
 Do not touch the files in the bin/ or obj/ folders, you will not need to and the application will not run as intended.
-3. You can then run the program directly with `dotnet run` while still within the 'Parks' directory.
+3. You can then run the program directly with `dotnet run` while still within the 'WalkThePark' directory.

 ### OpenAPI Documentation:
 For further documentation on our API, see our SwaggerUI here while server is running: